morrownr/USB-WiFi/README.md

 The Bad:

 - future Realtek support unknown
+- not a good choice for master mode or monitor mode (with the current out-of-kernel driver)
 - uses a lot of current so using a powered hub may be a good idea depending on your setup
 - produces a lot of heat, adapter needs a lot of vent holes
 - expensive